k-rashmina/Xplore/README.md

 ## Hosted Application

-The application is hosted at: [Add your hosted application link here]
+The application is hosted at: [warm-pastelito-e84c79.netlify.app]

 ## Technologies Used